In 2013, Psychologist Rachel Kitson published her two- part perspective on Taylor Swift.

 Asperger’s formerly referred to the “high- functioning” end of autism spectrum disorders.
 It no longer serves as a clinical diagnosis, but some “Aspies” still identify positively with the label.
 AutismSpeaks.org says Asperger’s typically involves difficulty with social interactions, a desire for sameness, remarkable focus and persistence, an aptitude for recognizing patterns, and high attention to detail.
 Aspies can struggle with nonverbal communication, anxiety, social interactions, and conversation.

-Taylor Swift has remarkable focus and persistence when it comes to songwriting and empire- building.
+Taylor Swift has remarkable focus and persistence when it comes to songwriting and business affairs.
 She has spoken several times about her meticulous attention to detail when designing albums and tours.
 She demonstrates an aptitude for recognizing patterns in her talent for songwriting, a process completely made up of patterns.

-Taylor also struggles with social interactions.
-She faced criticism for going through boyfriends quickly.
+Taylor has also admitted to struggling with social interactions.
 She says she struggled with making friends in school and went through periods of life without friendship.
 Furthermore, her “squad” of girlfriends fell apart quickly.
-Unstable relationships can stem from difficulty with social interactions.
+Unstable relationships can stem from misunderstanding social interactions.

-At 29, her lyrics detail the same social problems she had at 15.
-This could come from living in a bubble of fame, or it could come from something more developmental and genetic.
-Her lyrics on “Lover” indicate emotional immaturity.
+Her lyrics also detail social problems.
 “I never grew up, it’s getting so old,” she sings on “The Archer”.
-On “Bad Blood”, she sings, “Now we got problems/ And I don’t think we can solve them”, effectively ending a friendship.
 “ME!” has the lines: “I know that I went psycho on the phone/ I never leave well enough alone/And trouble’s gonna follow where I go”.
 These lines suggest Taylor acts volatile in relationships and has trouble learning from her mistakes.
 Most of Taylor’s songs have some confession of anxiety or emotional confusion.

 And she’s not alone!
 Dan Akyroyd and Daryl Hannah both own their Asperger’s.
 Satoshi Tajiri, creator of Pokemon, identifies with Asperger’s.
 Psychologists have speculated that Robin Williams and Stanley Kubrick, both pioneers in their fields, had Asperger’s as well.

 Neorodiversity is awesome.
-If TaySway has Asperger’s, she should own it.
+If TaySway has Asperger’s, more power to her!